-This product is a tubular motor for automating awnings, blind or shutter.
+This product is a tubular motor for automating of various types of awnings.
 Do not use it for any other purpose!
 The manufacturer declines all liability for damage resulting from improper use of the product or any other use than that specified in this manual.